 Goals

 The overall goal of the CSIBD is to promote and facilitate research that will yield insight into the causes and pathogenesis of IBD and lead to improved therapeutic approaches.
-This overarching objective remains unchanged since the inception of the CSIBD in 1991 and has guided the Center through substantial growth and expansion.
-The Center’s approach to accomplishing this goal also remains consistent: providing research support through biomedical cores and developing an outstanding research base.
+This overarching objective remains unchanged since the inception of the CSIBD in 1991 and has guided the Center through substantial growth and expansion, including a natural progression into exploring the consequences of chronic inflammation during IBD as well as tissue programs shared between the gut and liver during inflammation.
+The Center’s approach to accomplishing its goal also remains consistent: providing research support through biomedical cores and developing an outstanding research base.

 The Center goals are to: